Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Conclusion

 Contrary to the situation observed in the energy representation, the entropy ensemble for the rotating BTZ black hole allows a richer set of final states, even though its information metric is flat.
 Our analysis shows that certain optimal trajectories asymptotically drive the system toward near-extremal configurations, consistent with the third law of thermodynamics, which forbids reaching extremality in finite classical time.
 Other trajectories approach a fixed, nonvanishing specific spin away from extremality, while a third class terminates in a static configuration within finite time.
 These results are summarized in Table~\ref{tabicsrep}.

-For the static BTZ black hole in the entropy representation, the evaporation thermodynamic length \eqref{eqTDlengthentr} and consequently the relaxation time \eqref{eqTDtimeentr} scale with the fourth root of the black hole energy suggesting once again that larger black holes evaporate more slowly.

-All analyses were carried out in SI units, enabling a consistent interpretation of the thermodynamic length either as the minimal energy required for a given process or as the minimal entropy produced along an optimal trajectory.
-This facilitated the determination of the probability strength factor (the metric scale) $\epsilon$ governing evaporation.
+When converting to SI units, a consistent interpretation of the thermodynamic length appears either as the minimal energy required for a given process or as the minimal entropy produced along an optimal trajectory.
+This facilitated the determination of the probability strength factor (the metric scale) $\epsilon$, governing evaporation.
 In the energy representation we obtained $\epsilon = 1/2$, whereas in the entropy representation we found $\epsilon = -1/4$.
 In both cases, these values ensure a physically meaningful probability and guarantee that thermodynamic length remains positive-definite along geodesic paths.

+Consequently, we compare the optimal approach with a nonoptimal but analytically tractable blackbody Hawking evaporation model for both static and rotating BTZ black holes.
+A key result is that optimal evaporation occurs over a finite time interval, whereas the Hawking model yields an effectively infinite evaporation time.
+In contrast to $(3+1)$-dimensional black holes, which heat up and undergo runaway evaporation as mass decreases, the $(2+1)$-dimensional BTZ black hole exhibits the opposite behaviour: its temperature decreases as its mass is reduced.
+As a result, instead of evolving toward a runaway endpoint, the BTZ black hole radiates progressively more slowly under Hawking evaporation, asymptotically approaching a cold, stable configuration or thermal equilibrium with its environment.

+For a consistent comparison between optimal and Hawking processes, we impose identical initial rates for both evolutions.
+Importantly, the Hawking evaporation model is independent of the chosen thermodynamic representation, in contrast to the optimal dynamics.
+In both the energy and entropy representations, the optimal process leads to faster evaporation than Hawking radiation.
+However, in the rotating case, we find that in the energy representation complete optimal evaporation is not achieved, whereas in the entropy ensemble full evaporation occurs within a finite time.

+We further analyse the dynamical partitioning of the total mass-energy $E$ of a rotating BTZ black hole into irreducible, rotational, and dissipative components.
+In particular, we show that up to 50\% of the total mass-energy can be stored as extractable rotational energy in the extremal limit ($a \to 1$), indicating a larger capacity for Penrose-type energy extraction than in the $(3+1)$-dimensional Kerr case.
+Introducing the intrinsic conversion efficiency $\eta(t)$, which is the ratio of the extractable rotational energy to the initial energy input at any time $t$, we demonstrate that although Hawking evaporation persists indefinitely, optimal finite-time processes achieve higher efficiency over finite intervals, provided the angular momentum rates are sufficiently small.

+Finally, motivated by the nonlinear structure of the optimal processes, we examine whether a nonvanishing initial angular-momentum rate can drive the BTZ system from an initially static configuration, $a(0)=0$, to a rotating state with nonzero specific spin.
+This phenomenon was first reported by Dr. Vasil Avramov for the Kerr black hole in his 2026 PhD dissertation \cite{Avramov:2026}, and is therefore referred to as the Avramov effect.
+Our analysis shows that this effect arises in both thermodynamic representations, albeit with distinct quantitative and qualitative features in the resulting evolution.